Promotion to the 2. Bundesliga

 The Promotion to the 2.
 Bundesliga (German: Aufstiegsrunde zur 2.
-Bundesliga) was an end-of-season competition, held annually to determine the clubs that were promoted from the Amateurligas, later the Amateur Oberligas to the 2.
+Bundesliga) are an end-of-season competition, held annually to determine the clubs that were promoted from the Amateurligas, later the Amateur Oberligas to the 2.
 Bundesligas.
-It was necessary because there were more third division champions then promotion spots available.
+It is necessary because there are more third division champions than promotion spots available.

 Originally there were fifteen Amateurligas which were reduced to eight Amateur Oberligas in 1978.
 From 1981 the 2.
 Bundesliga was reduced to one single league.

 After the introduction of the Regionalliga in 1994, the promotion round was greatly reduced in length, generally only involving two teams.
 Eventually, after 2000, all promotion spots to the 2.
 Bundesliga were direct with no deciders necessary.
 Since the 2008–09 season, after the introduction of the 3.
 Liga, a promotion round was reintroduced.

 Leagues

 Tier two

 Originally, there were two 2.
 Bundesligas, the second tier of the German football league system, these being: